swiftlang/swift/docs/LibraryEvolution.rst

   body, not the labels that are part of the function's full name).
 - Reordering generic requirements (but not the generic parameters themselves).
 - Adding a default value to a parameter.
-- Changing a default value is permitted but discouraged; it changes the meaning of existing source code.
+- Changing or removing a default value is permitted but discouraged; it may break or change the meaning of existing source code.

 .. note::

     Today's implementation of default values puts the evaluation of the default value expression in the library, rather than in the client like C++ or C#.
     This is problematic if we want to allow adding new default values.

-.. admonition:: TODO

-    Is *removing* a default value something we want to allow?
-It breaks source compatibility, but not binary compatibility under the inlining model.
-That said, changing a default value is discouraged, and removing + adding is the same thing.

 No other changes are permitted; the following are particularly of note: